Meenakshi0812/docker-install-commands/README.md

 * Launch an EC2 instance with AWS Linux 2 and create key pair in ppk format
 * We are going to use Putty and Super putty to connect our instances.
 You can use any SSH client to connect.
 * to connect any instance you need to provide
-Plain Text
-o	IP
+IP
-o	Username
+Username
-o	Password/private key
+Password/private key
-o	Port (SSH by default takes port number 22)
+Port (SSH by default takes port number 22)